Call Today – 386.320.6169

 The petition must show:

-• Facts establishing that the estate qualifies for summary administration
+• Facts establishing that the estate qualifies for summary administration.

-• A list of assets and valuation of assets
+• A list and valuation of assets

 • Information about outstanding debts